NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 more information.

 ### Step 1.
 Download the tools jar & Apache Spark 3 Distribution
-The Qualification and Profiling tools require the Spark 3.x jars to be able to run but do not need an Apache Spark run time.
+The Qualification tools require the Spark 3.x jars to be able to run but do not need an Apache Spark run time.
 If you do not already have Spark 3.x installed, you can download the Spark distribution to any machine and include the jars in the classpath.
 - Download the jar file from [Maven repository](https://repo1.maven.org/maven2/com/nvidia/rapids-4-spark-tools_2.12/21.08.1/)
 - [Download Apache Spark 3.x](http://spark.apache.org/downloads.html) - Spark 3.1.1 for Apache Hadoop is recommended

 ### Step 2.
 Run the Qualification tool
 1. Event logs stored on a local machine:
-    - Extract the Spark distribution into a local directory.
+    - Extract the Spark distribution into a local directory if necessary.
     - Either set SPARK_HOME to point to that directory or just put the path inside of the classpath `java -cp toolsJar:pathToSparkJars/*:...` when you run the qualification tool.